Nelson-Gon/manymodelr/README.md

 ```

-4. A closely related function is `get_var_corr_`(note the underscore) that enables finer control over which correlations to obtain with the ability to perform combination wise correlations.
-To get correlations for `mpg` and `vs` "against" `cyl` and `displ`, one could do:
+6. A closely related function is `get_var_corr_`(note the underscore) that enables finer control over which correlations to obtain with the ability to perform combination wise correlations.
 ```
 head(get_var_corr_(mtcars, method="spearman", exact=FALSE))